 Under $25 Montessori Toys 1 Year Olds to 2-Year Olds

 Most of these are actually under $15, there was only one item in that $15-$25 range so I just lumped it all here!

 The Rainbow Stacker grows with the child once again and encourages creativity.
 Many babies will start using it as a teether, then stacking and nesting with it, and eventually seeing what shapes they can make with the pieces like a snake or a flower!

 We have this musical instrument sound puzzle (comes in other sounds too like various animal noise puzzles and tools).
-Our daughter loves it and we hated it after a while, but now don't mind it.
-So here's the disclaimer to tell the parent: The noises aren't over the top annoying at all actually.
+Our daughter loves it!
+We love it because it works her pincer grasp at this stage.

 The problem is, the puzzle is light sensitive.
 Meaning if the puzzle piece is removed and it's light in the room, it will keep making the sound go after a fixed time period that the sensor is exposed to light.
 So it doesn't just make a sound when the puzzle piece comes off, but will keep making a sound if it's exposed to light.
 We just flip it over so it isn't exposed to light if we can find the puzzle piece or put something over it.
 But nothing will drive a parent crazier than putting their baby down to bed and constantly hearing a trumpet horn if they don't know that information!

 These are a classic and can grow with your child from 1 years old through elementary school!
 In fact, the exact one my daughter has is mine from childhood!